djhaynes/scap-v2-prototype/README.md

 The following commands were used to install and run the OpenDXL Broker.
 These instructions were based on the instructions found [here](https://github.com/opendxl/opendxl-broker/wiki/Command-Line-OpenDXL-Broker-Installation).

-Assuming you are in the /home/user directory, run the following commands.
+Assuming you are in a user home directory (e.g., /home/dhaynes), run the following commands.

 `mkdir opendxl`<br>
 `mkdir opendxl/opendxl-broker`

 Next, run OpenDXL with the following command.

-`sudo docker run -d --name opendxl-broker -p 8443:8443 -p 8883:8883 -v /home/user/opendxl/opendxl-broker:/dxlbroker-volume opendxl/opendxl-broker`
+`sudo docker run -d --name opendxl-broker -p 8443:8443 -p 8883:8883 -v /home/dhaynes/opendxl/opendxl-broker:/dxlbroker-volume opendxl/opendxl-broker`

 Check to see that the OpenDXL Docker image is running using the following command.